Back to application guides

 • Improves consistency for plants with strict feed acceptance window.

-• Best fit when downtime penalties are financially heavy.
+• Candidate route when downtime penalties are contractually material.

 Indonesia laterite route comparison